 Coach drivers are admitted free of charge on production of valid ID.

-All children under 18 are admitted free of charge to race meetings when accompanied by a paying adult, proof of age may be requested.
+Children under 18 are admitted free of charge to race meetings when accompanied by a paying adult, proof of age may be requested.
 We provide a variety of entertainment and attractions to appeal to all ages - from live music to jugglers and face painting to fairground rides on family days.
 Parent and baby changing rooms are provided in both enclosures in the Racecourse.

 Newcastle Racecourse aims to provide an accessible environment for all our racegoers, particularly those with disabilities.
 We provide disabled parking spaces and ramped access to each public Enclosure.
 Disabled toilets are available in both the Premier and Grandstand & Paddock Enclosure.